MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

 # Add an IDL method

-The **Add IDL Method** wizard adds a method to an interface defined in an Interface Definition Library (IDL) in a project that has IDL file.
+The **Add IDL Method** wizard adds a method to an Interface Definition Library (IDL) interface in a project that has IDL file.
 To use the **Add IDL Method** wizard, you must be in a project that doesn't support MFC.

 For example, if you have an ATL project, and it has an IDL file, using the following procedure you can add the method to interface.